993 words | 5 minute read

 Yet even though you try to be trustworthy and reassuring, they still have to think about it.
 Your mind spins as you try to think of a counter argument.
 What do they still need to research?
 You’ve shown them testimonials, shown them all the features and benefits of your product….

-What do you do when they say they need to do more research?
+What do you say when they need to do more research?
 Do you still try to make the sale?

-Watch this video about what to say when your client needs to “think about it.”
+Watch this video about what to say when your client needs to “do more research.”

 What Not To Say To The Client